Customer Loyalty

 Brands that successfully build emotional loyalty don't just gain repeat customers—they gain enthusiastic advocates who identify with the brand's values and feel personally invested in its success.

-The Science Behind Emotional Loyalty
+What's the Science Behind Emotional Loyalty?

 Your brain processes emotional connections differently than logical decisions.
 Research in neuroscience shows that emotional responses are processed faster and leave stronger memory imprints than rational thoughts.